- Cheapest car insurance in South Dakota for a bad driving record

 Cheapest car insurance in South Dakota with a reckless driving conviction

-State Farm offers the cheapest rates for drivers with reckless driving convictions at $2,179.
+State Farm offers the most affordable rates for drivers with reckless driving convictions, averaging $2,179 per year.

 Cheapest car insurance in South Dakota with bad credit

-The cheapest South Dakota insurer for bad credit is Nationwide, with rates averaging $2,158 or $180.
-Fortunately, drivers with bad credit can still find affordable auto insurance.
+The cheapest South Dakota insurer for bad credit is Nationwide, with rates averaging $2,158 per year or $180 per month.
+The good news is that drivers with bad credit can still get affordable auto insurance.

-Check out the table below to see how your credit score affects South Dakota car insurance.
+Check the table below to see how your credit score affects South Dakota car insurance.

 Cheapest car insurance after an accident in South Dakota

-State Farm has the lowest average rates after an accident at $2,273.
-Nationwide also offers affordable rates, averaging $2,555.
+State Farm has the lowest average rates after an accident at $2,273 a year.
+Nationwide also offers affordable rates, averaging $2,555 per year.

 Cheapest car insurance in South Dakota by city

-Watertown has the cheapest car insurance rates in South Dakota, averaging $3,007.
-However, the most expensive city is Dupree, with average insurance rates of $4,225.
+Watertown has the cheapest car insurance rates in South Dakota at $3,007 per year.
+But the most expensive city is Dupree with rates of $4,225 per year.

 How to reduce car insurance rates in South Dakota for a bad driving record